godloth/2rs2ns/_posts/2018-12-13-setting-custom-arlo-mode-with-node-red.md

 I purchased my Arlo security cameras knowing that I wanted to integrate them into my HomeAssistant/NodeRed installation.
 After getting them set up I installed the Arlo Alarm
 & Arlo Camera components, I was disappointed with the integration.
 The statuses would be unreliable at best and trying to run any kind of automations against them was a nightmare.

+With occupancy sensors already configured in my HomeAssistant [see Phil Hawthorn's post here](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/), I started looking to external services to automate my arming & disarming of arlo.
+I already had some [IFTTT](https://ifttt.com) automations so I thought I would check it out first and was disappointed again to see that setting custom modes were not supported.

+I figured I wasn't the only one who was frustrated with Arlo, I started looking into the Arlo API itself.
+While not documented by Arlo, Roberto Gallea [had a great post](https://www.robertogallea.com/blog/netgear-arlo-api) documenting all the endpoints that I tried to access via NodeRed.

 ## Sic bis quaerit pio effugit Andron reclusit

 Barba auras circumfusaeque mentis postquam, summusque medio, rogat fuit.
 Mercede